 What kind of discrimination isn't allowed in the workplace?

-Through a variety of laws, mostly federal, it is generally illegal to discriminate based on race, color, gender, national origin, religion, disability, citizenship, age and pregnancy.
-Some states offer protection to additional categories such as sexual orientation, marital status and weight.
+Through a variety of laws, mostly federal, it is generally illegal to discriminate based on race, color, gender, national origin, religion, disability, citizenship, age pregnancy, sexual orientation and marital status.

 Can I fire or reprimand an employee who complains about discrimination?

 No. Almost all antidiscrimination laws have provisions that prevent retaliation and if you fire an employee for complaining, expect a lawsuit.
 You don't even have to fire someone who complains to fall afoul of the law: other forms of retaliation, such as a reprimand or refusal to promote, may be grounds to file a lawsuit for retaliation.

 What is sexual harassment?

 Sexual harassment refers to unwelcome sexual advances or conduct on the job that creates an intimidating, hostile or offensive workplace.
 Whether something is offensive is judged by asking whether a reasonable person should have to endure the conduct in question.

 Age discrimination occurs when an employer makes an employment decision based on an employee's age or on stereotypes about age or youth.
 Even if you honestly believe that younger, fresh faced sales people will sell more products, hiring or firing based on that belief would constitute age discrimination.

 An employee wants time off for religious reasons; do I have to give them time off?